rapid7/lecli/README.md

 It is worth noting that if your account does not have a specific owner set then some user management functions may fail with a 500 error; to check if an owner is set the 'getowner' command below can be used.
 If no owner is set then you must regenerate the owner API key, at which point you will be asked to set an account owner.

 ####List Users
 The 'userlist' command will return a list of all users that have access to the account for which the CLI has been configured.
-The command will return the users first and last name, email address, user ID and the last time they logged in.
+The command will return the users first and last name, email address, user key and the last time they logged in.
 The 'userlist' command does not accept any arguments.

 Example usage:
 ```